CaH4o/fullstackopen/README.md

 - Passing a prop with the wrong type to a component

 If we make any of these errors, TypeScript can help us catch them in our editor right away.
 If we didn't use TypeScript, we would have to catch these errors later during testing.

+TypeScript will only allow an operation (or attribute access) if it is valid for every member of the union.

 </details>